robert-mccarthy-ca/modern-druid/README.md

 ## 📜 License

-None yet — but you’re welcome to start your own farm based on this.
-Once the project hits launchable status, it’ll be released under a permissive license that protects its purpose and ensures equitable replication.
+None yet, once the project hits launchable status, it’ll be released under a permissive license that protects its purpose and ensures equitable replication.